nasirhjafri/libyear/README.md

 If your system has two dependencies, the first one year old, the second three, then your system is four libyears out-of-date.

 ## A Healthy App
-At Singlebrook we try to keep our client’s apps below 10 libyears.
+Apps below 10 libyears are considered to be healthy apps.
 We regularly rescue projects that are over 100 libyears behind.

 ## Etymology